01442 838195

 Tiguan-allspace-blog

 Volkswagen may beg to differ, but the Tiguan is one of the cars built in ‘homage’ to the Qashqai.
 In the Tiguan Allspace, you’re getting SUV-style space and height in a car not that much bigger than a Volkswagen Golf.
-Note the word “Allspace” though, which picks this out as the 7-seat version of the Tiguan with a couple of foldable seats in the boot.
-When they’re down you get an enormous 700-litre boot, which is always useful, but mainly the Allspace is great for ferrying around 5-a-side teams without being the size of a minibus.
+The word ‘Allspace’ means this is the seven-seat version, including a couple of foldable seats in the boot.
+When they’re down you get an enormous 700-litre storage area, which is always useful, but mainly the Allspace is great for ferrying around five-a-side teams without being the size of a minibus.

 The Tiguan features a very high-quality interior, superb refinement, lots of equipment even with a base car (called ‘Life’) and a range of engines that are smooth and efficient.
 The 150hp 1.5-litre TSI petrol is the nicest, but if you are regularly filling the car with people and things, then the 150hp 2.0-litre TDI diesel will cope better because it has more torque - it’ll give you a good 45mpg too.